 Bycatch.
 A total of 111,702 fish were released by the deep-set longline fishery in 2017.
 Sharks accounted for 88% of the deep-set longline bycatch.
-With the exception for mako shark, there is almost no demand for sharks in Hawaii.
+With the exception for make shark, there is almost no demand for sharks in Hawaii.
 Of all shark species combined, 99% of the deep-set longline shark catch was released.
 Conversely, bycatch rate for the deep-set longline fishery was only 2% for targeted and incidentally caught pelagic species in 2017.
 A total of 12,008 fish were released by the shallow-set longline fishery in 2017.
 Sharks accounted for 85% of the shallow-set longline bycatch.
-With the exception for mako shark, there is almost no demand for sharks in Hawaii.
+With the exception for make shark, there is almost no demand for sharks in Hawaii.
 Of all shark species combined, 97% of the shallow-set longline shark catch was released.
-Conversely, bycatch rate for the shallow-set longline shark catch was released.
 Conversely, bycatch rate for the shallow-set longline fishery was 9% for targeted and incidentally caught pelagic species in 2017.
 Since shallow-set longline trips are often longer than deep-set trips, the higher release rate by the shallow-set sector is to conserve space for swordfish and forego keeping other pelagic species due to their short shelf life.